Sunday Musings: On Blaming Others

-Research Professional Brené Brown states that, “blame is the discharge of discomfort & pain."
-And because it gives us some semblance on control, it's easy to default to blame.
+Research Professional Brené Brown states that “blame is the discharge of discomfort & pain."
+And because it gives us some semblance of control, it's easy to default to blame.
 How often do you smack your elbow and instantly want to curse SOMEONE for it?
 I hope it's not just me!
-I want to discharge that pain of bumping into something, when it has nothing to do with that table in the way.
+I want to discharge that pain of bumping into something when it has nothing to do with that table in the way.

 Why am I blaming this man for my French?
 Because I am unhappy and ashamed with myself that my French is not better.
 This is an internal issue that I have projected onto someone totally unrelated to the true problem.

 The only way we can get better at this is by catching ourselves in the act of blaming, stepping back, and acknowledging that we are blaming someone else for a problem we have.